 A productive offshoot of Hudson’s quest was the exploration, mapping, and settlement of northeastern America, similar to French efforts in the Midwest and Great Lakes (Chapter 3).
 Discovery of the important river bearing Hudson’s name might have come about because of a misunderstanding concerning research he gleaned from John Smith of the Jamestown Colony.
 When Indians directed Smith up the river and west (portaging canoes) to what he understood to be another sea, they were likely referring to the Great Lakes, not the Pacific Ocean.
 When Hudson’s men acted on Smith’s tip, they didn’t find the Pacific but they mapped and explored an important inland water route, including what they called the North River and we now call the Hudson.
 Further north, in Canada, Hudson’s men grew weary of their futile search somewhere in the middle of what became Hudson’s Bay and mutinied.
 With no China or pepper in sight, they callously cast their captain and his son overboard in a rowboat and they were never heard from again.
 His last words were “What do you mean by this?”

 While they were mainly concerned with Asian and (later) Latin American trade, the Dutch made the best of the situation and established a fort at the source of the Hudson River called Ft.
 Nassau (later Fort Orange), near modern-day Albany, New York, and another outpost at Good Hope, now Hartford, Connecticut.
 At the Hudson River’s mouth in 1621, they bartered a handful of items and guilders for possession of Manhattan Island from the Munsee band of Lenape Indians, often called one of the great real estate heists of all time.
 Like the English, the Dutch fancied themselves as superior ambassadors to Native America than the barbaric Spanish, and their intentions were good in paying for the land rather than stealing it.
 But they might have paid the wrong people and the whole exchange was complicated by different cultural conceptions of property.
 The Dutch named the island New Amsterdam and overall colony New Netherland, inviting settlers of all nationalities and ethnicities to settle there, including Italians, Jews, Germans, Scandinavians, Africans, and English, the latter of whom soon outnumbered the Dutch.
 Even then, centuries before J.P.
 Morgan or the New York Stock Exchange, New Amsterdam was all about commerce; and, centuries before immigrant taxi drivers, it was multi-ethnic.
 It didn’t matter where you came from or what language you spoke.
 They didn’t necessarily get along well, but they put up with each other.
 In 1621, the Dutch spun off a subsidiary of their East India Co. called the Dutch West India Co. to handle the Latin and North American end of the business and rule their colonies in the Western Hemisphere.
-Early New York, then, like Virginia was basically a corporate fiefdom.
+Like Virginia, early New York was basically a corporate fiefdom.

 When England’s Charles II restored the throne after the English Civil War (1642-51) and Cromwell’s Puritan Commonwealth (1649-60), he repaid some of the friends and relatives who helped him by giving out large tracts of land in America.
 He gave the Carolina Province to Anthony Ashley-Cooper and Pennsylvania to William Penn, for instance.
 He gave New Netherland to his brother, the Duke of York, the future King James II.
 It wasn’t really his to give, since the Dutch still ran it.
-Still, the Dutch had never taken a strong interest in North America and the West India Co.’s northern outpost was something of a sideshow.
-They struggled with Indian attacks, especially around the periphery of their territory, and West India Co.
+But the Dutch had never taken a strong interest in North America and the West India Co.’s northern outpost was something of a sideshow.
+They struggled with Native American attacks, especially around the periphery of their territory, and West India Co.
 Governor Peter Stuyvesant struggled to keep the peace among an unruly and frightened population.

-A Dutch invasion and brief occupation in the 1670s led to the harsh rule of Governor Anthony Colve, during which time New York was known as New Orange and English settlers were discriminated against, interrogated for espionage, and tortured on medieval devices like the Wooden Horse.
+A Dutch invasion and brief occupation in the 1670s led to the harsh rule of Governor Anthony Colve, during which time New York was rebranded as New Orange and English settlers were discriminated against, interrogated for espionage, and tortured on medieval devices like the Wooden Horse.
 However, at the conclusion of the Third Anglo-Dutch War, with the Dutch Republic temporarily bankrupt, control reverted back to the English, who resumed calling it New York.

 Greater New York City retains the Dutch-named neighborhoods and boroughs of Harlem (Haarlem), Brooklyn (Breuckelen), Bronx (Bronc), Yonkers (Jonkheer), Staten Island (Staaten Eylandt), and Greenwich Village (Groenwijck).
 Brooklyn’s Bedford-Stuyvesant section, the notoriously rough “Bed-Stuy,” was named for Peter Stuyvesant.
 The blue and orange of the Dutch Republic flag appear on New York flags and seals and their pro basketball team, the Knickerbockers (the baseball Mets are also blue and orange, in their case a combination of the old Giants and Dodgers that left for California in the late 1950s).